McChuck05/Trichotomy/README.md

     /halt        Unconditional program halt.
     /copy B C    Equivalent to ZERO B C.  Alternate:  /move

-    //import filename   Imports module filename.slm and appends its code to the main file.
+    //import filename   Imports module filename and appends its code to the main file.
-                        Do not include the ".slm" in the code, it is added automatically by the parser.
                         Modules cannot import other modules.
+    //import filename as handle     Replaces every instance of '$' in the code of the module with 'handle' to avoid symbol duplication.
+                        example:  "import testmod.slm as Test" will rename "$function_test" in the module to "Test.function_test" if no "as handle" is given, '$' in the module code will be stripped off, so "$function_test" would become "function_test".